Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio_Tracker_1110_Dev_Board/change_antenna_path.md

-Currently, the Wio Tracker 1110 Dev board is using the onboard LoRa antenna, to get a better signal, we may need an external antenna, this chapter will guide users to change the antenna path to connect an external LoRa antenna.
+The Wio Tracker 1110 Dev board is using the onboard LoRa antenna by default, to get a better signal, we may need an external antenna, this chapter will guide users to change the antenna path to connect an external LoRa antenna.

 * Remove `R3`.